IZYBRD/textattributes/README.md

 ## TextAttributes

-TextAttributes is a Swift library for creating and modifying NSAttributedStrings.
-It provides a simple and strongly typed API for building complex text attributes, making it easy to create rich text with bold, italic, underlined, colored, and other stylized text.
+TextAttributes is a Swift library that simplifies the creation and modification of NSAttributedStrings.
+Its intuitive, strongly typed API enables easy creation of rich text with attributes such as bold, italic, underlined, colored text and more.

 ### Features

-- Simple and strongly typed API for creating NSAttributedStrings
+- Simple, intuitive, and strongly typed API for building complex text attributes
-- Easy to apply text attributes such as font, color, kerning, and more
+- Easy application of text attributes such as font, color, kerning, and more
-- Customize paragraph styles, including indentation, line spacing, and alignment
+- Customizable paragraph styles, including indentation, line spacing, and alignment

 ### Requirements